 In fact, crafting a plan means creating a business-like reflection of the company’s marketing strategy.
-For marketers, it is vital to understand a business market well so that they can divide it into a few sectors that are categories of clients sharing common characteristics.
+For marketers, it is vital to understand a business market well to divide it into a few categories of clients sharing common characteristics.

 For a more holistic approach, this concept can be easily extended to seven Ps:

 people – it is crucial to be sure that the professionals working in the company have a relevant proficiency;

-Useful Tips for Writing an Outstanding Paper
+Valuable Tips for Writing an Outstanding Paper

 There are many good student marketing plan examples on the Web.
 After they have been reviewed, it is possible to claim that all of them share the common features:

 include clear and realistic goals that can be measured (for instance, attract a 3 million audience over the next three years);

 have schedules with deadlines for achieving every goal;

-- include budgets for all marketing activities;
+include budgets for all marketing activities;

-- specify employees who are responsible for the implementation of each activity.
+specify employees who are responsible for the implementation of each activity.

 Things to Consider